 1. Britain's first Indian restaurant the Hindoostane Coffee House' was opened on George Street, Portmans Square, London in 1810 by a Bengali entrepreneur Sake Dean Mahomed.

 2. Curry is not an Indian word but before it referred to food 'curry' meant a way to prepare leather.

 3. The word tikka or tikkia means small chunks or pieces.

-4. The word dry when we are talking about curry isn't negative – it just means it's been either the dish doesn't have a sauce or gravy been or its beens reduced to a thick sauce that clings to the ingredients.
+5. The word dry when we are talking about curry isn't negative – it just means either the dish doesn't have a sauce or the gravy has been reduced to a thick sauce that clings to the ingredients.

-6. Flavour is a culmination of the taste (what we get in our mouth) and smell as well as look, feel, texture.
-In our mouth we can taste 5 tastes (sweet, sour, bitter, sweet, umami) but we can smell over 10,000 different smells.
-The use of spices heighten our sense of flavour through all the different aromatics which is why Indian food is so flavoursome and special.Back to Blog
+9. In our mouth we can taste 5 tastes (sweet, sour, bitter, sweet, umami) but we can smell over 10,000 different smells.
+The use of spices in cooking heightens flavour through all the different aromatics they bring to our noses.
+This is why Indian food is so flavoursome and delicious.

 10. In Australian slang 'to give curry' means to shout or show anger towards another.